qasten-dev/website/src/components/pages/privacy/privacy.md

 **Location Data.** We collect location data such as information about your device's location, which can be either precise or imprecise.
 How much information we collect depends on the type and settings of the device you use to access the Services.
 For example, we may use GPS and other technologies to collect geolocation data that tells us your current location (based on your IP address).
 You can opt out of allowing us to collect this information either by refusing access to the information or by disabling your Location setting on your device.
 However, if you choose to opt out, you may not be able to use certain aspects of the Services.

-**Google API**
+**Google User Data (Sign-In Only)**

+We use Google OAuth solely for authentication purposes ("Sign-in with Google").
+If you choose to use this feature, we access only basic profile information authorized by you:

+- **Data Collected**: Your name, email address, and profile picture.
+- **Purpose of Use**: this information is used only to create and authenticate your account and display your profile in the app.
+- **Storage**: we store your name and email securely for account identification.
+We do not store your Google profile picture; it is referenced directly from Google.
+- **Sharing**: we do not sell, share, or disclose Google‑provided data to third parties except as required to provide our authentication and hosting services.
-Our use of information received from Google APIs will adhere to Google API Services User Data Policy, including the Limited Use requirements.
+- **Limited Use**: Our use of information received from Google APIs will adhere to the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the [Limited Use requirements](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes).

 ## 2. HOW DO WE PROCESS YOUR INFORMATION?